2005 Will See XML’s Powerful Next Wave

 (1) How can I get my relational data into XML?; and

-(2) How can I take the data access and transformation routines I am building, and my artifacts, and wrap them up into a program
+(2) How can I take the data access and transformation routines I am building and my artifacts, and wrap them up into a program

 The growing interest is coming as more architects and developers understand the integration power of XML.
 “Last year ran a dev survey that showed told us less half of our customers had even touched XQuery, let alone used it for anything important [in their companies],” King told OET “But, since then, the XQuery section of our site has gone from the least traveled area to consistently rank in the number 2 or 3 position.
 In addition, we’ve done a more recent survey and more than half of [our customers] said they were actively using XQuery, and a significant portion of those said they were doing something meaningful with it.
 The numbers have literally inverted.”